meenaksh06/trigger.dev/README.md

 ## About Trigger.dev

 Trigger.dev is the open-source platform for building AI workflows in TypeScript.
-Long-running tasks with retries, queues, observability, and elastic .
+Long-running tasks with retries, queues, observability, and elastic scaling.

 ## The platform designed for building AI agents